Lucas-Song-Dev/Cpen321-group-project/documentation/Testing_And_Code_Review.md

 11. **Expected Test Output:**

     - All tests should pass (some may fail at this milestone but must pass by final release)
-    - Test execution time: approximately 30-60 seconds for all tests
+    - Test execution time: approximately 20-30 seconds for all tests (320 tests across 21 test suites)
     - Coverage reports will show line, branch, function, and statement coverage
+    - Current overall coverage: ~93-94% statements, ~89% branches, ~87-88% functions

 12. **Troubleshooting:**